Elliptic Littlewood identities: Introduction

-Macdonald also gave a dual version of the Littlewood identity, in which rather than summing over partitions with even multiplicities, one sums over partitions with even parts.
+and is related to the invariants of ${\mathrm O}_n$ inside irreducible representations of $\GL_n$.)
 This dual Littlewood identity can, of course, be obtained from the usual Littlewood identity by simply applying Macdonald's involution to conjugate the partitions involved.
-One can, of course, do the same for the elliptic Littlewood identities, but a new behavior arises.
+One can naturally do the same for the elliptic Littlewood identities, but a new behavior arises.
 For the $\bmu^2$-type Littlewood identity, there is an analytical symmetry between the parameters $p$ (specifying an elliptic curve) and $q$ (specifying a point on that curve), which is broken by duality.
 If one attempts to restore this symmetry after dualizing, one finds that, in contrast to the $\bmu^2$-type Littlewood identity, which is a product of two equivalent identities, one $p$-elliptic, and one $q$-elliptic, the restoration of symmetry in the dual identity requires that one multiply by a conjectural $q$-elliptic identity which is {\em not} equivalent to the original dual identity.
-Moreover, this partner identity itself has a different broken symmetry, namely the natural action of $SL_2(\Z)$ on the family of elliptic curves.
+Moreover, this partner identity itself has a different broken symmetry, namely the natural action of $\SL_2(\Z)$ as modular transformations of the family of elliptic curves.
 One thus finds that each of our identities and conjectures leads to a whole family of conjectures in this way; the Littlewood identity itself gives rise to three conjectural integral transforms, while the other vanishing conjectures correspond to seven different integral transforms.
 The latter group of conjectures (a single orbit under the various formal symmetries) is particularly interesting, as even without the interpolation functions in the integrands, they would give rise to new transformations of higher-order elliptic Selberg integrals (specifically, quadratic transformations).
+In particular, several of the special cases we prove give nontrivial identities of this form; of particular note is Theorem~\ref{thm:vanpq_ev}, which expresses certain $2$- and $3$-dimensional elliptic Selberg integrals as explicit linear combinations of univariate integrals and constants.
+See also \cite{vandeBultFJ:2011}, which proves the special case $\blambda=0$ of Conjectures~\ref{conj:vantq} and \ref{conj:vantm} below.
+It can be shown (work in progress) that this implies the $\blambda=0$ cases of the remaining ``Q'' conjectures; for Conjecture~\ref{conj:vanmt}, this follows from Conjecture~\ref{conj:vantm} by Proposition~\ref{prop:e7ab} below, but the other cases require new machinery beyond the scope of the present work.